What is POS Menu Management ?

 This means-

-POS menu management allows managers to-
+The management of the POS menu enables managers to-

 With POS-driven menus-